dbarnas/Biometry/Lectures/Section3/Class_18.md

 - double check that your total expected frequency equals your total observed frequency
 - chi-squared (X2) is like an f statistic, in that you aren't squaring anything or taking the square root of anything
   - sum of ((observed minus expected)squared) divided by expected
-- get the p value the same way we get the f and t. we compare our chi-squared value to the chi-squred distribution
+- get the p value the same way we get the f and t. we compare our chi-squared value to the chi-squared distribution
 - each level of degrees of freedom has a slightly different shape of chi-squared distribution curve, and similar to f and t, you compare your chi-squared value along the correct distribution, with p values on the y axis and chi-squared values on the x axis to see if your value shows significance or not

 **note** that a likelihood ratio test is actually different from a true chi-squared test.
-LRT's use the chi-squared distribution (by chance), but calculates the chi-squared value differently, so not actually chi-squared but called chi-squared sometimes
+LRT's use the chi-squared distribution (by chance), but calculates the chi-squared value differently, so not actually chi-squared but called chi-squared sometimes. when we get a chi-squared value from an ANOVA, that's actually the LRT

 **G test**
 - G = 2 * sum of each observed times ln(observed/expected)